tsegall/fta/README.md

 The mandatory 'contentType' tag determines how the content is provided (possible values are 'inline', 'resource', or 'file').

 The mandatory 'content' tag is either a file reference if the contentType is 'resource' or 'file' or the actual content if the contentType is 'inline'.
+Note: the content is assumed to be UTF-8.

 ## Outliers ##